darcomage/docs/docs/software-systems.md

 pm2 start server.js
 pm2 save
 ```
-> Now server will start on boot you can check logs from the server `pm2 logs`
+- Now the server will start on boot, and logs can be retrieved via `pm2 logs`.

-6. Set static ip on rpi:
+6. Set a static ip on the RPi:
-- Configure `sudo nano /etc/dhcpcd.conf`
+- Configure DHCPD: `sudo nano /etc/dhcpcd.conf`
 - At the very bottom of the file, add the following lines:
 ```
 interface wlan0